agraef/midizap/README.md

 CC1= CC1[-1]
 ~~~

-Another possibility is to place step sizes on *both* the left-hand and right-hand side of a rule, in order to approximate a rational scale factor:
+Another possibility is to place step sizes on *both* the left-hand and right-hand side of a rule, in order to approximate a rational scaling factor:

 ~~~
 CC1[3]= CC1[2]
 ~~~

 The above translation will only be triggered when the input value changes by 3 units, and the change in the output value will then be doubled again, so that the net effect is to scale the amount of change by 2/3.
-Note that this will only work well if the input and output step sizes are reasonably small, so for most real-valued scale factors this method can only provide a very rough approximation.
+Note that this will only work smoothly enough if the input and output step sizes are reasonably small, otherwise you'll get a fairly rough approximation.

 ## Shift State

 The special `SHIFT` token toggles an internal shift state, which can be used to generate alternative output for certain MIDI messages.
 Please note that, like the `CH` token, the `SHIFT` token doesn't generate any output by itself; it merely toggles the internal shift bit which can then be queried in other translations to distinguish between shifted and unshifted bindings for the same input message.

 To these ends, there are two additional prefixes which indicate the shift status in which a translation is active.
 Unprefixed translations are active only in unshifted state.
 The `^` prefix denotes a translation which is active only in shifted state, while the `?` prefix indicates a translation which is active in *both* shifted and unshifted state.
 Many DAW controllers have some designated shift keys which can be used for this purpose, but the following will actually work with any key-style MIDI message.
-E.g., to bind the shift key (`A#5`) on a Mackie controller:
+E.g., to bind the shift key on an AKAI APCmini controller (`D8`):

 ~~~
-?A#5 SHIFT
+?D8 SHIFT
 ~~~

 Note the `?` prefix indicating that this translation is active in both unshifted and shifted state, so it is used to turn shift state both on and off, giving a "Caps Lock"-style of toggle key.
 If you'd rather have an ordinary shift key which turns on shift state when pressed and immediately turns it off when released again, you can do that as follows:

 ~~~
-?A#5 SHIFT RELEASE SHIFT
+?D8 SHIFT RELEASE SHIFT
 ~~~

 Having set up the translation for the shift key itself, we can now indicate that a translation should be valid only in shifted state with the `^` prefix.
 This makes it possible to assign, depending on the shift state, different functions to buttons and faders.
 Here's a typical example which maps a control change to either Mackie-style fader values encoded as pitch bends, or incremental encoder values: